 Does Lifesum Work?

-Rather than relying on old-fashioned ways of documenting dietary and fitness habits, this app helps to automate the process so that users can gain a long-term understanding of how they eat as well as their physical activity level.
+Rather than relying on old-fashioned ways of documenting dietary and fitness habits, this app helps automate the process so users can gain a long-term understanding of how they eat and their physical activity level.

-The Lifesum app depends on whether or not you use the free or premium version.
+The Lifesum app benefits depend on whether or not you use the free or premium version.

 The Lifesum app offers: